KEMPtechnologies/powershell-sdk-vnext/README.md

 =============
 If you're interested in contributing to this project, please read:

-* If you'd like to contribute but would like help, please open an issue.
 * All code contributions require test coverage.
 If a pull request is lacking tests, it will be closed.
-* If you're submitting a feature, please clearly explain its use case in your pull request.
+* If you're submitting a feature, please clearly explain its use case in your issue.
 Our team gets warm and fuzzies every time a contribution is made and explanations help greatly.

 Bugs
 =====